 - Open the lid and smash tomatoes against the side of the pot’s walls.

 - Continue with recipe.

 The skins on tomatoes are considered indigestible.
 I know people who blanch tomatoes for a minutes and then remove their skin before cooking in stainless.
 This is not necessary with MEC – the skins cooked in MEC are digestible.
 People cooking tomatoes in MEC comment that stools no longer contain tomato skins.
 The same may apply to other foods you normally can’t digest – such as corn.

-It’s easier to cook fresh
+It’s easier to cook fresh food

 Food has it’s most energy/oxygen/prana/chi immediately after cooking.
 After 24 hours (even under refrigeration), it has lost much of this energy.

 Cook right before food is to be consumed.